Instantly

 as long

 as their substrate domain is not intruded upon.
-Their
+Their barbed

-barbed tails are not used as a means of predation.
-However they
+not used as a means of predation.
+However they will not hesitate in

-will not hesitate in using it against an aggressor or even a fish
+against an aggressor or even a fish curious enough to start poking

-by the aquarium trade.
-This is due to their predatory instinct and
+is due to their predatory instinct and venomous nature.
+These are not

-nature.
-These are not particularly aggressive creatures but the utmost
+particularly aggressive creatures but the utmost care should be taken

-should be taken when handling one or performing routine aquarium
+handling one or performing routine aquarium maintenance.

 Blue